berick/evergreen-xml-notices/README.md

 ### Edit generate-notices.sh

 1. Set the required value for the **SCP\_DEST** variable.
-1. Comment-out the KCLS notifications configured within the "case $GRANULARITY in" block
-  * Different notice types use different options; the sample notices are a useful reference.
+1. Comment-out the KCLS notifications configured within the "case $GRANULARITY in" block.
+I left the KCLS notices for reference, since Different notice types use different options.
 1. Add your new notice to the file to the same block
 ```sh